Qanats of Ghasabeh: Pahlavi period

 During the Pahlavi period, the process of qanat construction and maintenance continued.
 A council that was responsible for the qanats was set up by the government.
 At that time most of the qanats belonged to landlords.
 In fact, feudalism was the prevailing system in the rural regions.
 The peasants were not entitled to the lands they worked on, but were considered only as the users of the lands.
 They had to pay rent for land and water to the landlords who could afford to finance all the proceedings required to maintain the qanats, for they were relatively wealthy.
 According to the report of Safi Asfiya, who was in charge of supervising the qanats of Iran in the former regime, in the year 1942 Iran had 40,000 qanats with a total discharge of 600,000 liters per second or 18.2 billion cubic meters per year.
 In 1961, another report was published revealing that in Iran there were 30,000 qanats of which just 20,000 were still in use, with a total output of 560,000 lit/se or 17.3 billion cubic meters per year.
 In 1959 a reforme program named as the White Revolution was declared by the former Shah.
 One of the articles of this program addressed the land reform that let peasants take ownership of part of the landlords' lands.
 In fact, the land reform meant that the landlords lost their motivation for investing more money in constructing or repairing the qanats which were subject to the Lnd Reform Law.
 On the other hand, the peasants could not come up with the money to maintain the qanats, so many qanats were gradually abandoned.
-The introduction of modern devices, that made it possible to drill many deep wells and extract groundwater much more quickly, accelerated the qanats' destruction.
-The pumped wells had a negative impact on the qanats due to their overexploitation of the groundwater.
-These changes, that occurred in Mohammad Reza Shah's reign, inflicted great damage on the qanats of the country so that many qanats vanished forever.
-The statistics related to 14,778 qanats estimates the overall discharge of these qanats to be 6.2 billion cubic meters per year between the years 1972 and 1973.
-If we assume the total number of the qanats at that time to be 32,000, their annual discharge would have amounted to 12 billion cubic meters.